2.4 A War That Pays For Itself

 Gerry: Yes, why do Muslims still believe in the Koran's description of what is out there when we now know so much about what is actually out there?

 Uzza: The leader of Boko Haram summarized it for all Islamists in an interview on the BBC when he said that space and all that we see there is another illusion created by Allah to test our faith.

 Bob: And illusions seem to be something Allah is good at.

-Uzza: You underestimated the forces aligned against you, your arrogance was your Achilles' heel.
+Uzza: You underestimated the forces aligned against you.
 Your defeat was engineered by the greatest strategist and military mind of all times.
-He even left a blueprint which in your arrogance you could not bothered to read.
+He even left a blueprint which, in your arrogance, your Achilles' heel, you could not be bothered to read.

 Archie: Really.
 How hard could it be to get morons to kill for sex, money and fame?

 Uzza: While the lure of the possessions of those you personally slaughtered or slaughtered as a group, their females in particular, was enough to seduce enough of those who would be doing the killing in Allah's Cause, it was not enough to finance the military campaign of a religion on a total war footing until all unbelievers "have been converted to Islam, subjugated, or killed."
 That was the Jizya.
 It was another stroke of genius.
 The tax on the Christians and Jews under Muslim jurisdiction would finance the military expeditions to bring more Christians and Jews and their lands under Muslim jurisdiction.